SparkPost/support-docs/articles/deliverability/bounce-classification-codes.md

 | 80             | Subscribe               | The message is a subscribe request.                                         | Admin        |
 | 90             | Unsubscribe             | The message is an unsubscribe request.                                      | Hard         |
 | 100            | Challenge-Response      | The message is a challenge-response probe.                                  | Soft         |

+Note that `soft`, `block` and `undetermined` are usually temporary events.
+If you'd like to filter on suppression-level events, only check for `hard` or `admin` bounce-type events.